SDWebImage/SDWebImage/README.md

 ### Using SDWebImageManager

 The SDWebImageManager is the class behind the UIImageView+WebCache category.
 It ties the asynchronous downloader with the image cache store.
-You can use this classe directly to benefits from web image downloading with caching in another context than a UIView (ie: with Cocos).
+You can use this class directly to benefit from web image downloading with caching in another context than a UIView (ie: with Cocoa).

 Here is a simple example of how to use SDWebImageManager: